sebasj13/TopasGraphSim/README.md

  - Simultaneous plotting and parameter calculation for up to 5 datasets
  - Graph adjustment options (marker size and line width)
  - Reproducible graphing of simulation results
- - Import of measurement results
+ - Import of measurement results (including PTW tbaScan data)
+ - Optional zoom-in window
  - Easy to use keyboard shortcuts
  - Toggle for data normalization
  - German and english language support